-Stella Maxwell Daring Pics: Kristen Stewart’s Gal Pal Controversial Photo Poses
+Stella Maxwell Daring Pics: Kristen Stewart Gal Pal’s Controversial Photo Poses

 Links to those tantalizing photos can be found below on this page.

-Maxwell has been called “The World’s Sexiest Woman,” and her relationship with Stewart went public in January of this year the the same-sex lovers were spotted in a PDA smoochfest in one if the most common places for such a scene, the back seat of a car.
-But the pair were first seen together as early as the previous May when they were spotted departing the high-glam Met Gala in New York City together.
+Maxwell has been called “The World’s Sexiest Woman,” and her relationship with Stewart went public in January of this year when the same-sex lovers were spotted in a PDA smoochfest in one if the most common places for such a scene: the back seat of a car.
+But the pair were first seen together as early as last May, when they were spotted departing the high-glam Met Gala in New York City together.

-Stewart at hinted following her split from Pattinson that she had started dating women.
-But until then she had ferociously guarded her private life, keeping it from public view.
+Stewart hinted that following her split from Pattinson, she had started dating women.
+But until then, she had ferociously guarded her private life, keeping it from public view.
 But that all changed last year.

 “Considering I had so many eyes on me, I suddenly realized (my private life) affects a greater number of people than just me,” she told a British newspaper this week.
 “It was an opportunity to surrender a bit of what was mine, to make even one other person feel good about themselves.”